geopm/geopm/service/docs/source/geopmlaunch.1.rst

 underscores, and are all uppercase.
 The command line options take precedence over the environment variables.

-The usage of ``--geopm-ctl`` here is slightly different than how the controller handles the ``GEOPM_CTL`` environment variable.
+The usage of ``--geopm-ctl`` here is slightly different from how the controller handles the ``GEOPM_CTL`` environment variable.
 In the case of the launcher, one can specify *process*, *pthread*, or *application* to the command line argument.
 In the case of